 SP: Alexis Patterson, firstname.lastname@example.org, 925-876-2866

 Charismatic Christian on-campus fellowship that is designed to bring people to a deeper and more intimate relationship with Jesus Christ, and conform people to the image of Christ.
-This is done through a weekly Bible study with Praise and Worship.
+This is done through a weekly Bible study with Praise and Worship, and fellowship.

 A: Jim Stump, email@example.com, 650-799-5200; Mark Appel, firstname.lastname@example.org, 925-895-9614